 \section{Abstract}

-We construct and study a family of continuum random polymer measures $\mathbf{M}_{r}$ corresponding to limiting partition function laws recently derived in a weak-coupling regime of polymer models on hierarchical graphs with marginally relevant disorder.
-The continuum polymers are identified with isometric embeddings of the unit interval $[0,1]$ into a compact diamond fractal with Hausdorff dimension two, and there is a natural probability measure, $\mu$, identifiable as being `uniform' over the space of continuum polymers, $\Gamma$.
-Realizations of the random measures $\mathbf{M}_{r}$ exhibit strong localization properties in comparison to their subcritical counterparts when the diamond fractal has dimension less than two.
-Whereas two directed paths $p,q\in \Gamma$ chosen independently according to the pure measure $\mu$ have only finitely many intersections with probability one, a realization of the disordered product measure $ \mathbf{M}_{r}\times \mathbf{M}_{r}$ a.s.\ assigns positive weight to the set of pairs of paths $(p,q)$ whose intersection sets are uncountable but with Hausdorff dimension zero.
-We give a more refined characterization of the size of these dimension zero sets using generalized (logarithmic) Hausdorff measures.
+We construct and study a family random continuum polymer measures $\mathbf{M}_{r}$ corresponding to limiting partition function laws recently derived in a weak-coupling regime of polymer models on hierarchical graphs with marginally relevant disorder.
+The continuum polymers, which we refer to as \textit{directed paths}, are identified with isometric embeddings of the unit interval $[0,1]$ into a compact diamond fractal with Hausdorff dimension two, and there is a natural `uniform' probability measure, $\mu$, over the space of directed paths, $\Gamma$.
+Realizations of the random path measures $\mathbf{M}_{r}$ exhibit strong localization properties in comparison to their subcritical counterparts when the diamond fractal has dimension less than two.
+Whereas two paths $p,q\in \Gamma$ sampled independently using the pure measure $\mu$ have only finitely many intersections with probability one, a realization of the disordered product measure $ \mathbf{M}_{r}\times \mathbf{M}_{r}$ a.s.\ assigns positive weight to the set of pairs of paths $(p,q)$ whose intersection sets are uncountable but of Hausdorff dimension zero.
+We give a more refined characterization of the size of these dimension-zero sets using generalized (logarithmic) Hausdorff measures.
 The law of the random measure $\mathbf{M}_{r}$ cannot be constructed as a subcritical Gaussian multiplicative chaos because the coupling strength to the Gaussian field would, in a formal sense, have to be infinite.